paritosh0707/AgentDock/docs/DEVELOPER_JOURNEY.md

 │    - Reads expected_key from environment variable            │
 │    - If invalid: raises AuthError                            │
 │                                                               │
-│    from agentdock_common.errors import AuthError             │
+│    from dockrion_common.errors import AuthError             │
 │    if not valid:                                             │
 │        raise AuthError("Invalid API key")                    │
 └──────────────────────┬──────────────────────────────────────┘